PicnicSupermarket/error-prone-support/README.md

   fork][error-prone-fork-repo], hosted on [Jitpack][error-prone-fork-jitpack].
   This fork generally contains a few changes on top of the latest Error Prone release.
-- `-Pself-check` runs the checks defined by this project agains itself.
+- `-Pself-check` runs the checks defined by this project against itself.
   Pending a release of [google/error-prone#3301][error-prone-pull-3301], this flag must currently be used in combination with `-Perror-prone-fork`.

 Some other commands one may find relevant: